 Assistant Lighting Designers

-BYO’s Summer Season productions offers one position for an Assistant Lighting Designer.
-This is ideally suited to a Student in the 2nd or 3rd year of Study on a full time Lighting Course.
+BYO’s summer season productions offer one or two positions for Assistant Lighting Designers.
+These positions are ideally suited to students in their second or third year of study on a full time lighting course.

-There is one Lighting Designer (LD) for the summer session and the assistant works with the LD from the start of the creative process through to closing night.
+There is one professional Lighting Designer (LD) for the summer season and the assistant works with the LD from the start of the creative process through to closing night.
+For details of some of the professionals who have worked with our trainees in the past, see The Professionals*.

 The Assistant Lighting Designer’s responsibilities include:

-- attending production meetings and liaising with other members of the production and creative team on preparing the information required for the process in the theatre
+- attending production meetings and liaising with other members of the production and creative teams

 - working closely with the LD in preparation of the lighting paperwork